ovh/debian-cis/README.md

 - ``--audit``: Audit your system with all enabled and audit mode scripts
 - ``--apply``: Audit your system with all enabled and audit mode scripts and apply changes for enabled scripts

+Additionally, some options add more granularity:

-Additionally, ``--audit-all`` can be used to force running all auditing scripts, including disabled ones. this will *not* change the system.
+ ``--audit-all`` can be used to force running all auditing scripts, including disabled ones. this will *not* change the system.

 ``--audit-all-enable-passed`` can be used as a quick way to kickstart your